Note: this blog was originally published on September 2, 2022.

 • Services that our team maintains.

-• Services managed by other teams in our organization.
+• Services that other teams in our organization manage.

-Our services may be more susceptible to latency
+Services will be more susceptible to unreliable dependencies

 Microservice-based applications are much more susceptible to latency—delays in network traffic—than monolithic applications.
-This is especially true for services that send traffic over the Internet, where it may travel hundreds of miles through dozens of routers, switches, gateways, and firewalls.
+This is especially true for traffic that services send over the Internet, which may travel hundreds of miles through dozens of routers, switches, gateways, and firewalls.
 These delays are usually minor (often only a few milliseconds), but when added up for each network packet, they can quickly make your application seem slow or sluggish.

 This is one of the main drawbacks of distributed systems like Kubernetes.
 In Kubernetes, cross-service communication happens almost exclusively over the network.
 Even if we deploy a Kubernetes cluster on a high-speed network, any change in network saturation or reliability can significantly impact our service.
 This is why we must proactively test our service's ability to tolerate different latency levels, especially when communicating with critical dependencies like databases and file stores.